AgonConsole8/agon-docs/VDP---Buffered-Commands-API.md

 Works just like the "Conditional call a buffer" command (command 6), except that it also accepts an advanced offset.

-## Command 13: Copy blocks from multiple buffers into a single buffer
+<h2 id="command-13">Command 13: Copy blocks from multiple buffers into a single buffer</h2>

 `VDU 23, 0, &A0, targetBufferId; 13, sourceBufferId1; sourceBufferId2; ...
 65535;`